-Over the last four years, she has played an instrumental role to help me find my life’s purpose.
+Over the last four years, she has played an instrumental role in helping me find my life’s purpose.
 In fact, she has now been immortalized as an indelible part of my journey.
-In the final official version of my first novel, What’s In A Name, which has just been re-released (February 2020), I mentioned her in the Author’s Note.
+In my first novel, What’s in a Name, I both mentioned and credited her in the Author’s Note.
 Why?
-I discovered that she is a poet, and she had written me pieces that ended up in the novel as the words from the mind of one of the pivotal characters known as Dell-Dell.
+I discovered that she is a poet.
+She had written me pieces that ended up in the novel as the words of one of the pivotal characters, Dell-Dell.

-Today, I think it is opportune and appropriate to share with the world the powerful and wonderful pieces that Aunt P. has written to me for encouragement and personal development, and on my writing journey.
-I find her words poetic and, obviously, deeply inspiring.
-I believe you will also find that they are, too.
-So, without further introduction, since what I’m about to share speak for themselves, here are the words from the mind of Aunt P., my poet, Maxine McIntosh-McCalla:
+Today, I think it is not only opportune but appropriate to share with the world the powerful and wonderful pieces that Aunt P. has written to me for encouragement and personal development on my writing journey.
+I find her words deeply inspiring.
+I believe you too will also find that they are.
+So without further introduction, here are the words from the mind of Aunt P., my poet, Maxine McIntosh-McCalla:

-The first two pieces can be found in What’s In A Name.
-As mentioned, I took creative licence and put them in the mind of the character Dell-Dell.
+The first two pieces can be found in What’s in a Name.
+I took creative licence and as mentioned, placed them in the mind of the character Dell-Dell.

-Sunshine, you measure life by loss and not by gain, not by the wine drank but by the wine poured forth.
-Love’s strength stands in love’s sacrifice and he who suffers most has more to give.— What’s In A Name, by Garie McIntosh
+Sunshine, you measure life by loss, not by gain and not by the wine drank but by the wine poured forth.
+Love’s strength stands in love’s sacrifice and he who suffers most has more to give.— What’s in a Name, Garie McIntosh

 There is troubled water, but don’t you worry, girl.
 You’re headed to be the sunshine queen.
 Stand up, firm enough (you are), to keep your light shining.
-For you’re the woman you are and will always be.—What’s In A Name, by Garie McIntosh
+For you’re the woman you are and will always be.—What’s in a Name, Garie McIntosh

 You can’t see the stars in the daytime, but you can see them in the night.
 So you have to enter the darkness.

-Like a marriage, when two become one, you have become one with your writing because you have dedicated yourself to it.—A Marriage And How to See The Stars
+Like a marriage, when two become one, you have become one with your writing because you have dedicated yourself to it.

-You have built yourself over the down-fallen words that people had to say about you.—Down-fallen Words
+You have built yourself over the down-fallen words that people had to say about you.

 To fail is not a tombstone.

 I know it’s kinda tight sometimes for you.
 Keep your fingers crossed, you’re on the bigger side now.
-Don’t let go.—Fingers Crossed
+Don’t let go.

-Anything that comes upon a good attitude, you don’t even see.—Attitude
+Anything that comes upon a good attitude, you don’t even see.

-Jump over misfortune and stay ahead of it so that it chases after you, not the other way around.—Misfortune
+Jump over misfortune and stay ahead of it so that it chases after you, not the other way around.

-When people do things to you, it is for your upliftment.—Upliftment
+When people do things to you, it is for your upliftment.

-The man is left in me and the boy is passed on to you.—The Man and The Boy
+The man is left in me and the boy is passed on to you.

 Drown them with good thoughts.

 You must make a choice to take a chance to make a change.
-Ride on in life.—The Choice
+Ride on in life.

 The world is changing.
-Focus and learn to deal with it.—Change
+Focus and learn to deal with it.

-After you have brutalized them, used them, you will then have to subordinate yourself to them.—Keys
+After you have brutalized them, used them, you will then have to subordinate yourself to them.

 I have preserved my keys to open doors.